zopefoundation/z3c.menu.ready2go/src/z3c/menu/ready2go/README.txt

 Now we have to define a site and a context:

   >>> import zope.interface
-  >>> from zope.app.container import contained
-  >>> from zope.app.container import btree
+  >>> from zope.container import contained, btree
-  >>> from zope.app.container.interfaces import IContained
+  >>> from zope.container.interfaces import IContained
   >>> from zope.location.interfaces import IPossibleSite
-  >>> from zope.app.component.site import SiteManagerContainer
+  >>> from zope.site.site import SiteManagerContainer
-  >>> from zope.app.component.site import LocalSiteManager
+  >>> from zope.site.site import LocalSiteManager

   >>> class Site(btree.BTreeContainer, SiteManagerContainer):
   ...     zope.interface.implements(IPossibleSite)